 Deliberately creating loud and unnecessary noise with a motor vehicle is not permitted.

-Note: Hands-free cellphone devices are also prohibited for drivers in the Graduated Driver's Licensing (GDL) program.
+Note: Hands-free cellphone or mobile devices are prohibited for drivers in the GDL program.

 Hands-free use of cellphones while driving is allowed for experienced drivers1, including: